 MIKE MICHALOWICZ (pronounced mi-KAL- o-wits) started his first business at the age of 24, moving his young family to the only safe place he could afford-a retirement building.
 With no experience, no contacts and no savings, he systematically bootstrapped a multimillion-dollar business.
 Then he did it again.
 And again.
 Now he is doing it for other entrepreneurs.
-Mike is the CEO of Provendus Group, a consulting firm that ignites explosive growth in companies that have plateaued; a former small business columnist for The Wall Street Journal; MSNBC's business makagure augent a logger on anterprogramming and the author of the gult business makeover expert; a keynote speaker on entrepreneurship; and the author of the cult classic book The Toilet Paper Entrepreneur.
+Mike is the CEO of Provendus Group, a consulting firm that ignites explosive growth in companies that have plateaued; a former small business columnist for The Wall Street Journal; MSNBC's business makeover expert; a keynote speaker on entrepreneurship; and the author of the cult classic book The Toilet Paper Entrepreneur.
 His newest book, The Pumpkin Plan, has already been called "the next E-Myth!"
 For more information, visit www.mikemichalowicz.com/